Top 10 healthcare jobs in demand for 2026 and beyond

 #2: Physician Assistant (PA)

-Salary insights: ~$133,260 per year
+Salary insights: ~$1L – $2L per year

 Why it is in demand: The growing need for cost-effective, quality healthcare fuels demand for versatile professionals like PAs.
+With the right qualifications and clinical training, you can apply for a physician assistant (PA) role and step into a field with strong and growing opportunities.

 Key responsibilities: Perform physical exams, order tests, diagnose illnesses, and assist in surgeries under physician supervision.